wwwlicious/servicestack-eventstore/ReadMe.md

                                     .WithStorage(new ReadModelStorage(StorageType.Redis, "localhost:6379")));
 	                });
 ```
-**Please note** that this code assumes that you have an instance of Redis installed on your local host and which is using port <a href="http://localhost:6379/">**6379**</a>.
+**Please note** that this code sample assumes that you have an instance of Redis installed on your local host which is using port <a href="http://localhost:6379/">**6379**</a>.
 Windows users can download the latest version of Redis from <a href="https://github.com/MSOpenTech/redis/releases">MSOpenTech</a> or install it from <a href="https://chocolatey.org/packages/redis-64/">Chocolatey<a/>.

 #### Populating a Read Model ####

+To populate a read model from subscribed event streams you will need to do the following:

+* Create a `ReadModelSubscription` in the `Configure` method of the `AppHost`, as demonstrated above.
+* For each event type that
+* Create a class that inherits from `ServiceStack.Service` and add methods that take in the type
+* Create a view model class to represent a record in the read model.
+Potentially, this could be a hierarchical object graph that could be persisted as a JSON document in Redis (or RavenDB ) or as a set of rows in RDBMS tables.
-To populate a read model from EventStore you should **(1)** add a `ReadModelSubscription` as demonstrated in the previous code snippet, **(2)** create a view model class to represent a record in the read model, and then **(3)** instantiate a `ProjectionWriter`, specifying the type of the unique Id and the view model to be used, in the service you are using to handle events.
+* In the `Service` class where you h instantiate a `ProjectionWriter`, specifying the type of the unique Id and the view model to be used, in the service you are using to handle events.

 When handling an event that corresponds to a new record being required in the read model - for example, `PurchaseOrderCreated` - then use the `Add` method to create a new instance of desired view model.
 When handling events that should update the state of a record in the read model then use the `Update` method to pass in the Id of the record to be updated as well as a delegate that mutates the appropriate properties of the view model: